IR Integrated Residency Education

 IR Integrated residents are expected to participate in all facets of patient care, including initial consultations, detailed patient evaluations, treatment planning, procedures, post-procedure care, and outpatient clinic follow-up.

-Through an organized schedule, IR Integrated residents will rotate through four weekly ‘core’ rotations in which they are assigned to procedural suites in the West (two weeks) or East (one week) Campus.
-A fourth ‘External’ rotation includes seeing patients and performing procedures at a hospital-affiliated outpatient vein center (Mass Vein Care), staffing IR clinic, performing cross-sectional procedures on the CT-guided Ablation service, and rotating through Advanced Vascular Care (AVCare), an outpatient dialysis access management center.
+Through an organized schedule, IR Integrated residents will rotate through ‘core’ rotations on a daily basis in which they are assigned to angio suites on the West or East Campus.
+In addition to core angio rotations, other daily rotations include IR clinic, superficial vein procedures, cross-sectional procedures on the CT-guided Ablation service, and Advanced Vascular Care (AVCare), an outpatient dialysis access management center.
 IR Integrated residents will also interpret non-invasive vascular imaging studies under IR faculty supervision.
-During rotations at the main hospital, residents will be exposed to a wide range of complex vascular and non-vascular procedures, including performing arteriography for traumatic or acute bleeding, interventional oncology, advanced biliary interventions, treatment of venous thromboembolic disease, advanced musculoskeletal interventions, uterine fibroid embolization, prostate artery embolization, treatment of vascular malformations, endocrine interventions and advanced vascular access management.
+During rotations at the main hospital, residents will be exposed to a wide range of complex vascular and non-vascular procedures, including performing arteriography for traumatic or acute bleeding, interventional oncology, advanced biliary interventions, treatment of venous thromboembolic disease, advanced musculoskeletal interventions, uterine fibroid embolization, prostate artery embolization, treatment of vascular malformations, endocrine interventions, and advanced vascular access management.

 The IR Integrated residents will also have an in-depth educational curriculum and conference schedule.
 IR faculty provide specific case-based clinical and technical teaching during daily clinical teaching rounds.
 Residents receive weekly didactic lectures and activities on a range of topics during protected lecture time.
 Residents are expected to prepare a monthly Quality Improvement (M&M) conference and attend monthly evening meetings of the New England Society of Interventional Radiology (NESIR), in which world-renowned faculty speak on a range of IR topics.
 Residents will also attend multidisciplinary conferences where IR faculty and other specialists make joint clinical treatment recommendations for patients.